Basement-Renovator/basement-renovator/README.md

         - Toggle whether to stay at the current door using `;`
         - Invalid doors for the room will be indicated by a red barred door
     - Works most like the base game when testing one room at a time
+  - The in-game info text and colored doors can be hidden by enabling the "Disable In-Game UI" setting
+    - This setting can also be toggled in-game using `'`

 ### F.A.Q.

 *The 'InstaPreview' tool isn't working for me; what can I do?*
 - Open `settings.ini` in the BR folder in a text editor.
 Ensure there is a line that says: `InstallFolder=(...)` where (...) is the location of the TBOI install folder containing an executable

 *How do I edit Repentance rooms?*

 - Open `settings.ini` in the BR folder in a text editor.
 Add a line that says: `CompatibilityMode=Repentance`.
 Other valid values are `Rebirth`, `Afterbirth`, `Afterbirth+`, and `Antibirth`